stonepros/stone/doc/rados/operations/erasure-code.rst

  Erasure code
 =============

-A Ceph pool is associated to a type to sustain the loss of an OSD (i.e. a disk since most of the time there is one OSD per disk).
+A Stone pool is associated to a type to sustain the loss of an OSD (i.e. a disk since most of the time there is one OSD per disk).
 The default choice when `creating a pool <../pools>`_ is *replicated*, meaning every object is copied on multiple disks.
 The `Erasure Code